openela/openela-documentation/openela8/topics/osmanage-WorkingWithSystemServices.md

   │ └─1781 /usr/sbin/sshd
 ```

 The `system.slice` contains services and other system processes. `user.slice` contains user processes, which run within transient cgroups called *scopes*.
-In the example, the processes for the user with ID 1000 are running in the scope `session-7.scope` under the slice /user.slice/user-1000.slice.
+In the example, the processes for the user with ID 1000 are running in the scope `session-7.scope` under the slice `/user.slice/user-1000.slice`.

-You can use the systemctl command to limit the CPU, I/O, memory, and other resources that are available to the processes in service and scope cgroups.
+You can use the `systemctl` command to limit the CPU, I/O, memory, and other resources that are available to the processes in service and scope cgroups.
 See [Controlling Access to System Resources](osmanage-WorkingWithSystemServices.md#).

 For more information, see the `systemctl(1)` and `systemd-cgls(1)` manual pages.

 ### Controlling Access to System Resources

-Use the systemctl command to control a cgroup's access to system resources, for example:
+Use the `systemctl` command to control a cgroup's access to system resources, for example:

 ```
-sudo systemctl [--runtime] set-property httpd CPUShares=512 MemoryLimit=1G
+sudo systemctl [--runtime] set-property *httpd* CPUShares=512 MemoryLimit=1G
 ```

 `CPUShare` controls access to CPU resources.
 As the default value is 1024, a value of 512 halves the access to CPU time that the processes in the `cgroup` have.
 Similarly, `MemoryLimit` controls the maximum amount of memory that the `cgroup` can use.